Will Scholfield, Engineer

 Air conditioning regulations are put into place to ensure the safety of you and the occupants of your home or property.
 In this guide, we’ll explain these regulations and the importance of an air conditioning inspection.
 We’ll also banish some myths about the dangers of air conditioning and why a new system is, in fact, a wise choice.

 There are air conditioning regulations you must follow if you have an air conditioning system installed.
 These regulations are simply put into place for your safety and comfort, and to ensure there is no risk of danger to yourself or anyone else inside a property.

 F gases are fluorinated gases used in refrigerated equipment, such as an air conditioner.
 Some of these gases can be quite harmful to the environment and contribute to global warming.
 This inspection ensures that owners of refrigerated equipment follow the following regulations:

 For bigger systems:

 An EPC is a review of energy efficiency.
 By choosing an air conditioning system that is rated highly with an ‘A’ rating, for example, you can reduce your electricity consumption and the effects of it on the environment.

 EPC regulations require an air conditioning inspection to be completed.
-This is to improve the efficiency of the system as well as reducing energy consumption and operation costs.
+This is to improve the efficiency as well as reducing energy consumption and running costs of the air conditioning system.
 If you have an older air conditioning system, there will be the opportunity to replace older systems with more modern energy efficient ones.
 This is because the replacement of the refrigerant is restricted in older systems.